mkhorasani/Streamlit-Authenticator/README.md

 ### 11. Creating an update user details widget

 * You may use the **update_user_details** widget to allow a logged in user to update their name and/or email.
-* The widget will automatically save the updated details in both the configuration file and re-authentication cookie.
+* The widget will automatically save the updated details in both the credentials dictionary and re-authentication cookie.

 ```python
 if st.session_state['authentication_status']: